DMedina559/minecraft/addons/moneyz_economy/README.md

 Change the command to `Button Mode` and enter a dialogue or function command from the pack

 E.g. `dialogue open @s @initiator petshop_buy` or `function farmer/beef`
-It is recommended to use the `dialogue` commands as this will allow NPC shops to automatically update with new items. `function` commamds should only be used for manually selecting items to be sold/purchased.
+It is recommended to use the `dialogue` commands as this will allow NPC shops to automatically update with new items. `function` commands should only be used for manually selecting items to be sold/purchased.
 See bellow for available dialogues.

 Do this for all your shops and now you have a working economy in your world.
 You can follow the function commands here: [raw/functions](raw/functions)